indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 If capitalism is considered a chariot, then the previous two parts were its wheels, & now comes the charioteer - the one who facilitates ignorance, weaponizes curiosity against the curious & sows seeds of despair among those not privileged enough to afford expensive education.
 We will also look at how this is breaking apart a society from within & wonder whether the system is accidental or if the system works exactly as intended.
 In both scenarios, change is imminent & urgently required.
 In no case would you, the reader get the privileged excuse of ignorance.

 ## Intent & origin
 A civilization reveals its intent by the way it educates its children.
-Ours, in its current state reveals a will to domesticate the next generations.
+Ours in its current state reveals a will to domesticate the present & the future generations.
+Late-stage capitalism requires not free souls but machines shackled to measurable outcomes.
+Therefore, it doesn't allow the imagination of the child to breathe before it enslaves the labor of adults.

 Consider the syllabus of civil services.
 It is mostly general knowledge coupled with excellent articulation.
 Then why is the education system such that any student doesn't think in connections, rather in fragments?